prash813/microcloud-demo/microcloud-demo-setup.md

 ## Bring the network interfaces Up for the distrib netwroking to work

-These commands should be adapted as per network interface names
+Please change interface names in the following commands as per your setup.

 ```
 ip link set up eth0